Tornith/CHSplit/README.md

 ## Features
 * **Difference with your personal best** - CHSplit remembers your previous runs of songs, compares your current run with your personal best and shows you the difference in each section.
-* **Automatic splitting** - CHSplit reads the song info and sections and splits fully automatically based on your playthrough.
+* **Everything is automatic** - CHSplit reads the song info and sections and splits fully automatically based on your selected song in-game and your playthrough.
+You don't have to manually search for anything!
 It also separates splits based on the song's speed, difficulty and chosen modifiers.
 * **No need to overwrite any Clone Hero files** - CHSplit automatically detects an instance of Clone Hero and reads the values directly from the game.
-* **Backwards compatibility** - Any CHSplit version will be compatible with any Clone Hero version (starting with v.23.2.2).
 * **Many new features soon!** - CHSplit is still early in development with a lot of planned features.
 You can track the development progress on the public [Trello page](https://trello.com/b/bgwuqQQ4/chsplit).

 ## Options